Why Saint Lucia's Climate Matters for Your Trip

 May: Late Dry Season and Festival Season

 May marks the tail end of the dry season and the peak of cultural events, most notably the Saint Lucia Jazz Festival.
 Weather remains warm and generally favorable, though some sources note the transition toward the rainy season beginning.
-May data is not provided in the current observations, but it typically sees temperatures similar to April with the first hints of increased humidity and rainfall.
+May typically sees temperatures similar to April with the first hints of increased humidity and rainfall.

 This month appeals to travelers seeking cultural experiences alongside outdoor activities, with prices lower than winter but still reasonable.